Xlopec/Tea-bag/README.md

 <img align="right" alt="Tea Bag Logo" height="200px" src="res/tea-bag-logo.png">

 Tea Bag is the simplest implementation of [TEA](https://guide.elm-lang.org/architecture/) architecture written in Kotlin.
-This library is based on Kotlin's coroutines and extensively uses extension-based approach.
+This library is based on Kotlin's coroutines, extensively uses extension-based approach and supports both jvm and ios targets.

 This library isn't production ready yet and was originally intended as pet project to give TEA a try.
 Later I found that it'd be nice to make it simpler and more lightweight than analogs, add